Discrete-time Quantum Walks in Qudit Systems: Quantum circuit for implementing the one-dimensional quantum walks in qudit systems

-As shown, the first two steps of DTQW, the same circuit works as only one qudit is required to represent the position states, since we are following nearest neighbour approach.
-We have observed that in the first step of DTQW only one qudit (last qudit) change was enough to describe the position states as after first step of DTQW, there are only two different position states in the one-dimensional line.
-Similarly, for the next step, the change is again required only on last qudit.
-For further third-twelfth DTQW steps, two qudits (third and last qudit) are sufficient to get the all possible states to describe all the steps of DTQW as shown in Table \ref{tab_5_dtqw1}.
-Figure \ref{fig_5_dtqw1} describes the design of quantum circuit for third-twelfth DTQW steps as shown in Table \ref{tab_5_dtqw1}.
+As shown in the first two steps of DTQW, the same circuit works as only one qudit is required to represent the position states, since we are following the nearest-neighbor approach.
+We have observed that in the first step of DTQW only one qudit (last qudit) change was enough to describe the position states as after the first step of DTQW, there are only two different position states in the one-dimensional line.
+Similarly, for the next step, the change is again required only on the last qudit.
+For further third-twelfth DTQW steps, two qudits (third and last qudit) are sufficient to get all possible states to describe all the steps of DTQW as shown in Table \ref{tab_5_dtqw1}.
+Figure \ref{fig_5_dtqw1} describes the design of the quantum circuit for the third-twelfth DTQW steps as shown in Table \ref{tab_5_dtqw1}.

 Now, for the thirteenth step of DTQW, two new position states are introduced.
 For that, the change in three qudits is required.
-At this stage to move forward, the circuit design for previous position states remains same as shown in Figure \ref{fig_5_dtqw1}.
-Now, for further shift operation, we have to extend the circuit for $\ket{022}$ and $\ket{033}$ states as shown in Figure \ref{fig_5_dtqw2} to get the new position states $\ket{133}$ and $\ket{422}$ as shown in Table \ref{tab_5_dtqw2}.
-For further next ten steps of DTQW, this same circuit works as no new qudit is required to represent the position states since we are following nearest neighbour approach as shown in Table \ref{tab_5_dtqw2}.
+At this stage to move forward, the circuit design for previous position states remains the same as shown in Figure \ref{fig_5_dtqw1}.
+Now, for further shift operation, we have to extend the circuit for $\ket{022}$ and $\ket{033}$ states as shown in Figure \ref{fig_5_dtqw2} to get a new position states $\ket{133}$ and $\ket{422}$ as shown in Table \ref{tab_5_dtqw2}.
+For further next ten steps of DTQW, this same circuit works as no new qudit is required to represent the position states since we are following the nearest-neighbor approach as shown in Table \ref{tab_5_dtqw2}.

-For better understanding of position state mapping onto the multi-qudits states, we have considered an another quantum systems $i.e.,$ 7-ary quantum systems.
-In Table \ref{tab_7_dtqw}, an example of position state mapping onto the multi-qudits states for the first twenty four one-dimensional DTQW steps in 7-ary quantum systems has been presented.
-The corresponding quantum circuits for Table \ref{tab_7_dtqw} are portrayed in Figure \ref{fig:71} and Figure \ref{fig:72}.
-These two circuits presented in Figure \ref{fig:71} and Figure \ref{fig:72} are needed to be executed to implement the for first twenty four DTQW steps.
-Figure \ref{fig:71} is needed to be implemented three times for first three steps of DTQW and for rest of the DTQW steps as described in Table \ref{tab_7_dtqw}, we need to implement the quantum circuit as shown in Figure \ref{fig:72}.
-It can be inferred that to implement first twenty four steps of one-dimensional DTQW, two qudits are sufficient in 7-ary quantum systems as compared to the three qudits in 5-ary quantum systems.

-In Figure \ref{fig:72}, a further optimization on quantum circuit has been carried out, which is portrayed in Figure \ref{fig:73}.
-After applying a convensional one-qubit/qudit gate reduction identity rule \cite{barenco}, in Figure \ref{fig:73}, we can eliminate one one-qubit/qudit gate.
-These one-qubit/qudit gate reduction rules can be further applied on the proposed circuit for optimization.